-- Curriculum provision supports and sustains high standards of attainment and progress for all children. - Our school learning powers, which are represented by birds, ensure that important values are constantly part of the learning dialogue within the school. - Through our local history unit, we learn about key historical events in our surrounding area.
-Through our global geography unit, we learn about issues facing the local, national and global community. - Lessons across the curriculum promote common values, help pupils to value difference and challenge prejudice and stereotype. - A programme of curriculum-based activities enriches pupils' understanding of community through fieldwork, offsite visits and presentations from members of diverse communities. - We support pupils for whom English is an additional language through accessing high quality resources, attending current INSET to support our teaching and using external guidance.
-We track these pupils carefully to ensure that they make good progress and achieve well.

-- When a child joins our school later, we explain our school values and learning powers to ensure that they are settled quickly into our school community.
-When needed, we use trauma informed approaches to support a pupil's emotional wellbeing and we support their wider family to access the resources they need. - We have a Special Educational Needs and Disability Code of Practice that ensures that the school is meeting and responding to individual pupil needs by tracking and observing how well all children, and in particular those with a protected characteristic make progress and fulfil their potential.
+- Curriculum provision supports and sustains high standards of attainment and progress for all children. - Our school learning powers, which are represented by birds, ensure that important values are constantly part of the learning dialogue within the school. - Through our local history unit, we learn about key historical events in our surrounding area. - Lessons across the curriculum promote common values, help pupils to value difference and challenge prejudice and stereotype. - A programme of curriculum-based activities enriches pupils' understanding of community through fieldwork, offsite visits and presentations from members of diverse communities. - We support pupils for whom English is an additional language through accessing high quality resources, attending current INSET to support our teaching and using external guidance.
+We track these pupils carefully to ensure that make good progress and achieve well. - When a child joins our school later, we explain our school values and learning powers to ensure that they are settled quickly into our school community.
+When needed, we use trauma informed approaches to support a pupil's emotional wellbeing and we support their wider family to access the resources they need. - We have a Special Educational Needs and Disability Code of Practice that ensures that the school is meeting and responding to individual pupil needs by tracking and observing how well all children, and particularly those with a protected characteristic make progress and fulfil their potential.

-f) The standard procedures and processes of our school - sexual identity and orientation
+The standard procedures and processes of our school - sexual identity and orientation